Loudspeaker & Rack Decoupling/Isolation

 Square Fat Dots

-Reformulated in 2012 for even better lightning-fast response, this firm yet loosely structured material is formulated specifically for blocking mechanical soundwave energies.
+This firm yet loosely crosslinked material is formulated specifically for blocking mechanical soundwave energies.
 Wide footprint gets a good grip and provides excellent lateral stability.
 Each Big Fat Dot supports and isolates from five to more than 200 pounds (90kg).

 Big Fat Dot is 1-5/16" (33.3mm) diameter by 1/4" (6.4mm) thick.
 Perfect for floor-standing speakers, monitors, loudspeaker and stand decoupling, module decoupling, subwoofers, electrostatics, amplifier platforms, equipment racks.